houda-ohm/ej2-aspnetmvc-docs/src/charts/chart/axis-labels.md

 ## Customizing Specific Point

-You can customize the specific text in the axis labels using `axisLabelRender` event.
+You can customize the specific text in the axis labels using `AxisLabelRender` event.

 {% aspTab template="chart/axis/multiple/custom-point", sourceFiles="custom-point.cs" %}